mitalidalvi/Library-Management-System-/README.md

 ## Abstract
 The project titled LIBRARY MANAGEMENT SYSTEM is Library management software for monitoring and controlling the transaction in a library.
-This project is developed in web base, which mainly focus on basic operations in a library like adding new member, new books, updating new information, searching books and facility to borrow and return books.This software is easy to use for both beginners and advance
+This project is developed in python language, which mainly focus on basic operations in a library like adding new member, new books, updating new information, searching books and facility to borrow and return books.This software is easy to use for both beginners and advance